markr-ao/blog/data/blog/nominal-type-safety-in-typescript.md

 bobsOrder.checkout()
 ```

-Although this code compiles and will not throw runtime errors, it contains a bug whereby the the order will attempt to be billed to `bobShippingAddress` and shipped to `bobBillingAddress`.
+Although this code compiles and will not throw runtime errors, it contains a bug whereby the order will attempt to be billed to `bobShippingAddress` and shipped to `bobBillingAddress`.

 ## Solution